Greeks brace for stock market carnage after five-week shutdown

 Traders are expecting losses for a number of reasons that all weigh on the bourse.
 There is concern, for example, that negotiations on a new bailout will again become bogged down, leaving the government and banks perilously short of cash.

-A report on Sunday in Avgi newspaper, which is close to Syriza, said the government was seeking 24 billion euros (16.88 billion pounds) in a first tranche of bailout aid from international lenders in August.
+A report on Sunday in Avgi newspaper, which is close to Syriza, said the government was seeking 24 billion euros ($26.37 billion) in a first tranche of bailout aid from international lenders in August.

 Of this, the newspaper said, 10 billion euros was earmarked for an initial recapitalisation of Greek banks, 7.16 billion euros to repay an emergency bridge loan and 3.2 billion euros to repay Greek bonds held by the European Central Bank and others.